The Royal Danish Academy - Architecture, Design, Conservation

 Solving a community task

-In recent years, at the societal level, we have seen an increase in disaffection and loneliness, while we are getting older and older, which is changing the demographics.
-The need for inclusive and equitable frameworks for community is therefore increasing.
-At the same time, the ambitions of the partnership are fully in line with Denmark's commitments in both the UN Convention on Disability, the transversal agenda of the World Goals LeaveNo One Behind and the principles of the Copenhagen Lessons from the UIA Congress of Architects in 2023, which made it clear that there is no beauty in exclusion.
+At the same time, the ambitions of the partnership with the Royal Danish Academy are fully in line with Denmark's commitments in both the UN Convention on the Rights for Persons withe Disability (CRPD), the transversal agenda of the UN Sustainable Development Goals (SDG's) Leave No One Behind and the principles of the Copenhagen Lessons from the UIA World Congress of Architects in 2023, which made it clear that there is no beauty in exclusion.

 Knowledge of universal design is central to the work, and this is precisely the task for which the partnership has been working purposefully and strategically since 2016.
-This is done through research and education, as described in more detail below, and through concrete initiatives and collaborations with others.

-Need for bridge building
+A need for bridge building

 With the development of a new process tool, a team of researchers wants the Toveshøj residential area in western Aarhus to be developed based on universal design.